Martial Arts Training Equipment

 Dave Thomas runs The Wing Chun Society in his home town of Port Talbot.

-He is also a specialist Woodturner with over 27yrs experience his mainstay of work tends to be Stair parts, table legs and bespoke turnings made to either drawings or photographs he also makes Martial arts training equipment.
+He is also a specialist Woodturner with over 30yrs of woodturning experience his mainstay of work tends to be Stair parts, table legs and bespoke turnings made to either drawings or photographs he also makes Martial arts training equipment.
 He focuses mainly on wooden dummies, long poles and training knives.
 Because of his experience in wing chun he is in tune with what the clients are after in the finished goods and can produce a fully bespoke design if required.
 He is happy to discuss any project that you might require.

-This unique style of wing chun freestanding wooden dummy was developed and designed by Dave Thomas DT Woodturning.
+This unique style of Wing chun freestanding wooden dummy was developed and designed by Dave Thomas DT Woodturning.
 He only uses Danish oil as a finish on the main components so the natural colour and grain of the wood shows through.
 It also provides a very durable finish that is easy to maintain and allows sanding and refinishing to easily be done if needed.